issp-center-dev/DCore/doc/tutorial/srvo3_respack/respack.rst

 (Optional) Check wannierization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we want to check the quality of the wannierization,
+If you want to check the quality of the wannierization,
-we plot the original and the wannier-interpolated band structure simultaneously.
+you can plot the original and the wannier-interpolated band structure simultaneously.

-First, we compute the band structure with the following input file:
+First, compute the band structure with the following input file:

 :download:`band_srvo3.in <../srvo3_qe/band_srvo3.in>`